 Eventually the feature was canceled.
 And the characters of Chris and Vicky showed up in other comics here and there over the years, before basically fading away completely.
 I found out that this version of the concept was actually a revival of an original feature called Dial H For Hero which appeared in a series called House of Mystery back in the late 1960’s/early 1970’s.

 In that version, a young boy named Robby Reed found a magic dial in some abandoned cave, and when he dialed HERO he would become a new superhero.
 I bought a collection of the series last year and, well, the stories are typical Silver Age comic stories, meaning they’re rather simplistic.

 In 2003 DC launched a new revival, written Will Pfeifer, and initially drawn by Kano.
 I never bought it when it was first published, but I recently just purchased a trade paperback, which collects the first six issues.
-The first 4 stories are about a young man who, late @ night, is in a public phone-booth calling a suicide prevention hotline.
+The first 4 stories are about a young man who, late at night, is in a public phone-booth calling a suicide prevention hotline.
 He tells his story to the operater.
-He worked in a diner, a pretty dead-end job, and discovers a new version of the H-dial (except this one has buttons instead of dials), when an old lady leaves it there by mistake.
-When he punches in the letters he becomes a superhero.
+He worked in a diner, a pretty dead-end job, and discovers a new version of the H-dial when an old lady leaves it there by mistake.
+When he dials in the letters he becomes a superhero.
 And the remaining stories are about how he tries to use his new powers for good but he keeps just making things worse.
 In the end, he loses the dial during a failed suicide attempt.

 I really loved this collection and, as soon as I finished it, I wanted to read more.
 This series lasted 22 issues but, unfortunately, only this one collection of the first 6 issues was published.
 So I had to go online to order the individual issues for #7-22.
 They should arrive next week, and I can’t wait to read them.